We panicked, admits Arthur

 Less than 24 hours before that hammered Pakistan, the Indians survived a huge scare against minnows Hong Kong.
 Arthur believes pacer Jasprit Bumrah was the reason behind India’s quick transformation.

 “You see what a difference Bumrah makes to their attack,” Arthur said.
-“I thought their spinners bowled better, their lengths were far better than they were last night [v Hong Kong].
+“I thought their spinners bowled better, their lengths were far better than they were last night (vs Hong Kong).
 So I think they were better for the hit out.”

 Arthur was confident that Pakistan have the firepower to deal with India when the two teams clash again in Sunday’s Super Fours game in Dubai.